pinktrink/yasc/README.md

 ## Creating Packs

-Creating packs is rediculously simple (no seriously).
+Creating packs is ridiculously simple (no seriously).
 All you need to do is add the dependencies inside of package.json, then create a file, pack_name.js, inside of the packs directory.
 This file needs one method only: module.exports.compile.
 All that needs to do is take incoming data (the contents of the file being worked on) and a callback function.
 Once it's finished doing what it needs to do to the data, the resulting data should be passed to the callback function.
 Seriously.
 Look at the other packs.
-It's rediculously easy.
+It's ridiculously easy.

 Feel free to send any pull requests for any packs you wish to add in.